jadiclecio/sandstone/README.md

     (sudo) npm install -g less

-If you are using sandstone for a static website, you will also want:
+*Note:* If you are using sandstone for a static website, you will also want:

 * [Grunt][grunt]